-- A. The Awards and Recognition Committee shall consist of five (5) voting members: three faculty members, one student, and one ex-officio member representing CEAS administration. - B. The faculty members shall be elected at large. - C. The student member shall be a CEAS student in good standing.
-The student will be selected yearly by the Council of Engineering Student Organizations (CESO). - D. The Office of the Dean shall designate the ex-officio administration member.
+- A. The Awards and Recognition Committee shall consist of five (5) voting members: three faculty members, one student, one Academic Staff, and one (1) nonvoting ex-officio member representing CEAS administration. - B. The faculty members shall be elected at large. - C. The student member shall be a CEAS student in good standing.
+The student will be selected yearly by the Council of Engineering Student Organizations (CESO). - D. The Office of the Dean shall designate the ex-officio administration member. - E. The Secretary of the CEAS faculty will solicit nominations for the Academic Staff representative from faculty and staff.
+If more than one nomination is received, the Academic Staff representative will be selected by a vote of the CEAS faculty in conjunction with the CEAS faculty representative election process.